-Chinese media trying to conqueri the world – and the world opinion
+Chinese media trying to conquer the world – and world opinion

 China is investing massive amounts of money, energy and prestige in creating a new impression of herself, internally as well as to the rest of the world.
 CCTV International tries to challenge al-Jazeera, BBC and CNN on global news coverage.
 The good old communist propaganda mill is developing into a sophisticated narrative through an almost unlimited variety of outlets, be it museums, history books, cinema, sports, business or – in particular - media.
 The state recently invested 45 billion yuan in the flagship media.
 What is China trying to get across?
 What are we meant to make of it all?

 According to Zhao Yuezhi, professor of the political economy of global communication at Simon Fraser University in British Columbia in Canada and China’s University of Communication in Beijing as well as senior associate fellow at the Nordic Institute for Asian Studies in Copenhagen, China is grappling with how to fit a historical empire into a modern nation state, and how to reconcile inherent contradictions between a revolutionary state and a modern constitutional state.
 This translates into a redefinition of China, internally as well as externally – or at least an extremely ambitious attempt at this redefinition.

 Zhao: China is making an effort to improve its international image.
 And since the early 2000s, and especially since 2008 Olympics in Beijing, the Chinese state has realised the huge gap between what the Chinese state itself thinks & the international image it believes it deserves, and how the world – especially the Western world – perceives and understands China.